What Do Outdoor Power Equipment and Small Engine Mechanic Do?

 Equipment Selection: Determining the kind of tools and equipment needed to do a job.

-Outdoor Power Equipment & Small Engine Mechanic Employment Estimates
+What Kind of Outdoor Power Equipment & Small Engine Mechanic Job Opportunities Are There?

-There were about 37,600 jobs for Outdoor Power Equipment and Small Engine Mechanic in 2016 (in the United States).
+In 2016, there was an estimated number of 37,600 jobs in the United States for Outdoor Power Equipment and Small Engine Mechanic.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Outdoor Power Equipment and Small Engine Mechanic by 2026.
-There will be an estimated 4,400 positions for Outdoor Power Equipment & Small Engine Mechanic per year.
+The BLS estimates 4,400 yearly job openings in this field.

 The states with the most job growth for Outdoor Power Equipment & Small Engine Mechanic are Utah, Tennessee, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Missouri.
 These states have the worst job growth for this type of profession.

-How Much Does an Outdoor Power Equipment & Small Engine Mechanic Make?
+Salary for an Outdoor Power Equipment & Small Engine Mechanic

-The average yearly salary of an Outdoor Power Equipment & Small Engine Mechanic ranges between $22,670 and $54,210.
+The salary for Outdoor Power Equipment and Small Engine Mechanics ranges between about $22,670 and $54,210 a year.

 Outdoor Power Equipment and Small Engine Mechanics who work in Hawaii, Connecticut, or New Jersey, make the highest salaries.